🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 How to buy & sell Pi coin: Pi coin IOUs available for trading on HTX.

-As of today, no exchanges out there - neither CEXs, nor DEXs - list and / or support Pi coin.
-The listing info that you see is for something the community calls “Pi coin IOUs”.
+Back before the Open Mainnet launched in February 2025, no exchanges out there - neither CEXs, nor DEXs - listed and/or supported Pi coin.
+The listing info that you saw at the time referred to something the community called “Pi coin IOUs”.

-So, what you see listed on Huobi and other exchanges isn’t Pi coin itself, but a sort of an IOU for that coin.
-In turn, the representing value (price tag) references that IOU, as well, and not the coin.
+So, what you used to see listed on HTX and other exchanges wasn’t the real Pi coin, but a sort of IOU for it.
+In turn, the representing value (price tag) referenced that IOU, as well, and not the token minted on the Pi Network blockchain.
+During my latest research, I can still find price charts for Pi IOU in several exchanges, even major ones like Coinbase.

-How to buy & sell Pi coin: the Pi Network IOU price graph on the BitDegree Crypto Tracker.
+How to buy & sell Pi coin: Pi IOU price chart on Coinbase.

-This is important to hammer in - the price that you see attached to the IOU, and the “fluctuations” that the coin has had, are all completely random, based on third-party interference, and do not in any way represent the actual Pi coin price.
+This is important to hammer in - the price that you see attached to IOUs in the past, and even current exchange prices, are influenced by limited liquidity and speculation, and may not accurately represent the real long-term value of Pi coin.

-I’d assume that this is something that’s quite relevant, to anyone looking into how to buy and sell Pi coin.
+I’d assume that this is quite relevant to anyone looking into how to buy Pi coin.

-I even pointed it out at the beginning of this “How to Buy & Sell Pi Coin” tutorial - Pi seems to be everywhere.
-Even discarding the fact that it’s been dominating the popularity charts on the BitDegree tracker, this is a phantom asset that’s been raising questions all around the internet, especially in the last half a year.
+I even pointed it out at the beginning of this “How to Buy & Sell Pi Coin” tutorial, Pi continues to dominate interest.
+Even discarding the fact that it’s been topping the popularity charts on the BitDegree tracker a few years ago, this was once a phantom asset that raised questions all around the internet, especially in early 2024.

 How to buy & sell Pi coin: mining app.

-Phantom asset”, since it doesn’t exist yet, in a coin or token form.
-And yet, exchange platforms like HTX (and all the way to Binance) have articles talking about it, trackers tracking its “price”, listings of its IOUs, etc.
+Phantom asset” used to mean it didn’t exist in a publicly-tradable coin or token form.
+Yet even back then, exchange platforms like HTX (and all the way to Binance) had articles talking about it, trackers showing a “price,” and unofficial IOU listings.

 • The advertising model of the company behind Pi;